rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Is it the same for images ?

-Now lets check something like a hydrogen car.
-Our imagination.
+Now lets check something like a hydrogen car: our imagination.

 <br />
 <br />